Leaders.com

 • Listen to business leadership podcasts.

-• Practice team-building exercises.
+• Practice team-building exercises to develop team-building skills.

 • Set time aside every day to practice your skills.